-The Company's Internal Model is structured in a different way to the Standard Formula.
-The Internal Model is a fully integrated capital model where variables interact to create a distribution of outcomes.
+The Company's Internal Model is structured in a different way from the Standard Formula.
+In the Standard Formula, different risk types are considered on a standalone basis and explicit correlations are applied to each risk factor to derive an overall capital requirement.
+The Internal Model is a fully integrated capital model where individual variables interact to create a distribution of outcomes, by simulating future cash flows to perform an annual valuation of each item on the balance sheet.